Skip to main content

 4. Sales—A sophisticated distribution strategy is an important facet of boosting a business.
 For example, artificial intelligence can open up new digital sales channels and strategies while simplifying the process for agents and brokers through integration with third-party sales applications.

-5. Fraud detection—The FBI reports that insurance fraud costs more than $40 billion per year.2 AI tools can identify oddities in claims data and pinpoint inaccurate information entered by customers much faster and more efficiently than a human could.
+5. Fraud detection—According to the Coalition Against Insurance Fraud, insurance fraud costs the insurance industry more than $308.6 billion per year.2 AI tools can identify oddities in claims data and pinpoint inaccurate information entered by customers much faster and more efficiently than a human could.
 It can then flag such situations for a claims specialist.

-One AI service that could be useful for these tasks and has been making headlines in recent months is ChatGPT, a language model developed by OpenAI that can generate human-like text based on its training data.
+One AI service that could be useful for these tasks is ChatGPT, a language model developed by OpenAI that can generate human-like text based on its training data.
 This advanced AI technology has several features and benefits, including the ability to understand and respond to natural language input, generate high-quality text for various applications and interact with users conversationally.
-Additionally, ChatGPT’s advanced training and deep learning algorithms enable it to continually improve and learn from interactions, making it a potentially effective tool for customer service, content creation and data analysis.3 However, users should remember that public, open tools may not protect confidential or proprietary information, and sometimes offer plausible sounding, but incorrect answers.
+Additionally, ChatGPT’s advanced training and deep learning algorithms enable it to continually improve and learn from interactions, making it a potentially effective tool for customer service, content creation and data analysis.3 In fact, 75% of independent agents trust technology like ChatGPT to provide advice relater to their business operations.
+However, users should remember that public, open tools may not protect confidential or proprietary information, and sometimes offer plausible sounding, but incorrect answers.

 There are other AI vendors insurance professionals could explore, based on their needs and budget, including Chatsonic, Chinchilla, Bloom and Jasper.
 As the technology evolves, it’s possible more AI tools will appear—ones that are specific to the needs of insurers and their book of business.